 Ballet Under The Stars ticks all the boxes it sets out for itself.
 A reliable and accessible evening of strong dancing in choreography that keeps you entertained.
-A lovely way to spend the night with family and friends, picnicking and witnessing dance.
+A lovely way to spend the night with family and friends, picnicking and witnessing dance at fort canning green.
 Unfortunately, sometimes in prioritising accessibility over craft and artistry, a lot of subtle beauty and power can get glossed over.

 In the first work, Kinsun Chan’s “Sticks and Stones” features twelve men carrying sticks, creating images and moments that suggest power struggles, bullying, the inner beast.
 Set to the brilliantly-complex Steve Reich and Swiss composer Fritz Hauser, the music overwhelms the choreography.
 The men are strong, with Reece Hudson standing out as a particularly wild tribesman.
 They wave sticks and hint at violence.
 The dancers’ luminous virtuosity distract me from the musical disjunct.
 I imagine it would do the same for most, and consider the term premium mediocrity – pleasant but not transcendent.
 This sums up my Ballet Under the Stars experience.